 The giant oilfield will come to be known as the “Golden Gulch” – and “foster a boom on a discovery-hungry petroleum industry to end a 15 year major discovery drought in Michigan,” Westbrook says.

 The well triggered a drilling boom that results in 734 wells producing more than 150 million barrels of oil and almost a quarter-trillion cubic feet of natural gas.

 Westbrook notes that modern day Michigan oil and natural gas explorers, armed with new detection and completion technology, have returned to the Albion-Scipio area.

 Beginning 2006, increased statewide production reversed a 25 year downward trend in annual oil output and an eight-year decline in natural gas production.

 Westbrook is author of Michigan Natural Resources Trust Fund 1976-2011: A 35 year Michigan investment heritage in Michigan’s public recreation future.

 Created in the 1970s as an alliance of government, environmental groups and the Michigan oil and natural gas industry the Trust Fund set an example for others established decades later in other producing states, he notes.

-The Michigan Oil And Gas Association, established in 1934, today includes about 1,000 members representing Michigan oil and natural gas exploration and production, according to President and CEO Frank Mortl.
+The Michigan Oil And Gas Association, established in 1934, today represents companies active in oil and natural gas production.